Prajwal-glitch/SME-IPO-listing-gains/README.md

 uv sync --locked || uv sync
 ```

-Make sure you are at root of repo before executing below commands
+Before executing below commands make sure you are at root of repository : SME-IPO-listing-gains
 ```bash
 # Try running each server in different terminal